Is Sparkling Water Healthy

 Is Carbonated Water Good For you

-Provided carbonated water doesn’t contain added sugar and/or artificial flavoring and sweeteners, drinking carbonated water is as hydrating to drink as still water.
+Well, provided carbonated water doesn’t contain added sugar and/or artificial flavoring and sweeteners, drinking carbonated water is as hydrating as still water.
 Some people may have it in their minds that carbonated water isn’t good for you – thinking it leaches minerals from our bodies.
 It’s actually carbonated sugary sodas that often contain phosphorus which reduces calcium in the body that is associated with low bone mineral density in some women.
 (1) Carbonated water does not contain phosphorus so it’s a much healthier alternative to drinking sugary sodas.

 - Digestion.
 Drinking carbonated water may relieve symptoms of indigestion and constipation.
 In one controlled study of 21 people with chronic digestive issues who drank carbonated water for 15 days, it was found that the participants in the study experienced significant improvements in digestive symptoms and constipation.
 (3)

 - Swallowing.
 There are some studies that suggest drinking sparkling water may improve swallowing (especially in older folks) because sparkling water stimulates the nerves responsible for swallowing.
 In one study of 72 people who felt the persistent need to clear their throats, drinking cold carbonated water improved the urge in 63% of these participants (approximately 45 people).
 (4) (5) (6) (7)

 - Weight loss.
 Drinking carbonated water may create feelings of fullness after meals (more than just drinking still water).
 Carbonated water may also help food stay in your stomach a little longer which may create a feeling of fullness so we’ll be less likely to consume more calories.
 (8)